9 Key Reasons Why You Need a Privacy Policy

 If nothing else convinces you to have a privacy policy, the threat of legal action should.

-If you collect data without a clear privacy policy, you expose yourself to potential fines and lawsuits that can cost you more than you might expect.
+If you collect data without a clear privacy policy, you expose yourself to potential fines and lawsuits.

 For example, here’s a list of some of the biggest GDPR fines of all time: